Turbul3nce/CTF_Challenges/README.md

 ## Overview

-Welcome to my solved WEB Challenges!
-This collection includes notes, files, and exploits that I've used to tackle challenges on platforms like HackTheBox and other CTFs.
+Welcome to my solved HackTheBox Challenges!
+This collection includes notes, artifacts, and exploits that I've used to tackle challenges on platforms like HackTheBox and other CTFs.

 ## Challenges